-The world of technology is progressing at a rapid pace, and the world population is never far behind with the catching up.
-The internet has made it easy for people to access, use and mange a vast wealth of information, while leaving numerous footprints which can also be accessed and used independently.
+The internet has made it easy for people to access, use and manage a vast wealth of information while leaving digital footprints, which can also be accessed and used independently.
 The ever-growing world of Big Data and Business Intelligence has, over the last decade, transformed every facet of business, way of life and decision-making in an unprecedented way.

 What is a Data Layered Product?